parinfer/parinfer.js/lib/parinfer.js.md

 Parinfer.js performs full file text transformation in two passes:

 1. First pass (_read_): Verify that the text's structure is okay to work with (very fast).
-1. Second pass (_transform_): Change the text according to Indent Mode or Paren Mode rules.
+1. Second pass (_read/transform_): Change the text according to Indent Mode or Paren Mode rules.

 ## Usage